GonzaloGorgojo/gonzalogorgojo/README.md

 ## Hello World, I´m [Gonzalo Gorgojo!](https://www.linkedin.com/in/gonzalogorgojo/)👋

-Welcome to my Github, I´m currently a QA/Tester and working my way to become a software developer.
+Welcome to my Github, I´m currently a QA/Tester working to become a software developer.

 - 🌱 I’m currently learning React And Node.
 - 💬 Ask me about anything you want.